Ancient Ways for Modern Times

 Hi "S"

-Witches who do not hold their esbats at Midnight are not-so Pagan.
+Witches who do not hold their esbats at Midnight are "not-so Pagan."

-Witches who do not include some form of sexuality in their esbats (at least symbolically) are not-so Pagan.
+Witches who do not include some form of sexuality (at least symbolically) in their esbats are "not-so Pagan."

-Witches who incorporate Buddhism and other traditions into their Work are not-so Pagan.
+Witches who incorporate Buddhism and other traditions into their Work are "not-so Pagan."

-Witches who do not utilize the principles of gender-polarity are not-so Pagan.
+Witches who do not utilize the principles of gender-polarity are "not-so Pagan."

 The traditional Crafte was a passionate, lusty, energetic way of life.
-They entered into the mysteries held by their elders with zeal and a sense of cultural abandon.
-This is one of the big things the Christian Church objected to.
-They preferred more staid and controlled lifestyles whereas the Pagans they encountered actively rejected the "morality" of the imposed culture; they wildly danced and celebrated in the nude, they practiced sex magic and rites, they boldly controlled and/or manipulated the spirits.
+The Ancients entered into the mysteries held by their elders with zeal and a sense of cultural abandon.
+This is one of the big things the uptight Christian Church objected to.
+They preferred more staid and controlled lifestyles whereas the Pagans actively rejected the "morality" of the imposed culture; they wildly danced and celebrated in the nude, they practiced sex magic and rites, they boldly controlled and/or manipulated the spirits.
 Some worshiped gods and goddesses, some honored or opposed various nature spirits, but they all lived on the cusp between the so-called "real world" and the "spirit world."
 This was the source of their power, their mystery and their Way.

 The Crafte was a highly spiritual, nature-based way of life that terrified the early Church when they came upon them.
 With few exceptions, the modern Crafte has very few of the traditional Pagan traits that once so typified the Old Religion.